 Provide the syllabi of the particular courses that are being improved by this activity with particular learning objectives impacted.

-- Must be submitted to the Office of Academic Affairs ten days prior to the FSRC meeting date.
+- Must be submitted to the Office of Academic Affairs ten working days prior to the FSRC monthly meeting date.

 Complete a final report within 30 days of travel.